After you installed the framework, you can start using it in your app by following these steps:

 4. Create the Decoding Graph

 The decoding graph combines the language model with all other recognition resources (acoustic models, lexicon) and provides the recognizer with a data structure that simplifies the decoding process.
-You can build the decoding graph dynamically from within your app in two different ways:
+You can build the decoding graph dynamically from within your app by providing a list of phrases users are likely to say.
+In this case, the SDK will first build the n-gram language model and then create the decoding graph.
+This functionality is provided through the createDecodingGraphFromPhrases:forRecognizer:andSaveWithName:

 You can also create the decoding graph offline in a development sandbox and bundle it with your app or have the app download the decoding graph after the app has been installed.
-This approach is recommended if your app is targeting use cases where more than a few thousand words need to be recognized.
+This approach is recommended if your app is targeting use cases where decoding graph covers larger domain (more than a few thousand words).
 For large vocabulary recognition tasks building the decoding graph may be too memory intensive to be performed on a mobile device.

 The following example illustrates how you can create a custom decoding graph dynamically on the device: